Farmer-Eds-Shed/Silage-Calculator/README.md

   - Optional, a report can be exported as a PDF.

 - **Graph**

   - A graph is updated whenever silage or stock numbers are modified to show current stock levels.

+- **Help Modal**
+  - Some basic information on how to use the site can be accessed by clicking on the **?** icon.

-### Features Left to Implement
+### Features Yet to Implement

+- Email PDF's.
+- Option to specify the bale weight, currently set at 800KG, in reality it may vary from 600KG to 900KG+.

-## User Stories
+# User Stories

 ### Farmer A.

 - Has a surplus of silage, navigates to the Silage tab first and enters silage amount.
-  - Then navigates to Stock tab to see how many adittional cattle can be purchased.
+- Then navigates to Stock tab to see how many additional cattle can be purchased.
 - The graph at the bottom of the screen updates, allowing the farmer experiment with different cattle numbers.

 ### Farmer B.

 - Has a silage deficit, navigates to the Stock tab first and enters current cattle numbers.
 - Then goes to the Silage tab and enters current silage available in the pit and bales.
-  - Finaly the farmer navigates to the Outlook tab and produces a PDF report as a record of how much extra silage is required.
+- Finally the farmer navigates to the Outlook tab and produces a PDF report as a record of how much extra silage is required.

-## Testing
+# Testing

 ### Validator Testing